Phonics and Early Reading

 As a general rule, your child will start their Reception year with lots of listening for alliteration and rhyme.
 The experienced team will ensure that your child is able to orally blend before they move onto learning about phonemes/ sounds and graphemes/ spellings.

-In Reception, we will teach your child The Basics 2 and The Basics 3.
+Generally, in Reception, we will teach your child The Basics 2 and The Basics 3.
 If we feel that the children are ready, we will then start to teach them The Basics 4 although it is more likely that they will start this at the beginning of Year 1.
 We will also teach The Higher Levels 5- 'Choose to Use' and The Higher Levels 5- 'Switch it Sounds' in Year 1.

 When your child moves into Year 2, they will learn all about different spelling patterns, as well as recapping the earlier levels.